Are Oregon Vital Records Open to the Public?

 The requirements for obtaining an Oregon vital record typically vary depending on the requestor’s eligibility and the intended use of the vital record.
 Eligible requestors need only provide a government-issued photo ID or proof that establishes the requestor’s relationship with the individual named on the vital record of interest.
 On the other hand, requesters who are statutorily ineligible must obtain a court order from an Oregon-licensed judge.

 Publicly available vital records are also managed and disseminated by some third-party aggregate sites.
-These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
+These sites are generally not limited by geographical record availability and may serve as a convenient jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a record using the search engines on third party sites, the requesting party will be required to provide:
+To find a record using the search engines on third-party sites, the requesting party will be required to provide the following:

-- The location of the record in question including the city, county, or state where the case was filed.
+- The location of the record in question, including the city, county, or state where the case was filed.

 Informational copies are copies of a record typically issued to requestors for genealogical, research, or informational purposes.
-Holders of informational copies cannot use the document to establish identity—this warning is clearly stated on the document.
+Holders of informational copies cannot use the document to establish identity - this warning is clearly stated on the document.
 On the other hand, a certified record is an official copy that gives the holder the legal authority to establish identity and can be used for official purposes like processing insurance benefits.

 Are Oregon Marriage Records Public Information?